n-eq/n-eq.github.io/_posts/2025-05-19-the-perfect-technical-interview.md

 more valued, and are more likely to develop a deeper interest in the role and the team.

-When conducted well, technical interviews should foster side-discussions, encourage questions, and allow for digressions — off-topic but still tech-related — that can offer a better grasp of the person being interviewed.
+When conducted well, technical interviews should foster side-discussions, encourage questions, and allow for digressions (off-topic but still tech-related) that can offer a better grasp of the person being interviewed.

 ## Good technical interviews are relevant